oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 * **conditions**
     Configuration of Conditions that must satisfy to allow action.

-It declares a tree structure of conditions that are applied on the Action Context to check is the Action could be performed.
-Single condition configuration contains alias - a unique name of condition and options.
+It declares a tree structure of conditions that are applied on the Action Context to check if the Action could be performed.
+Single condition configuration contains alias - a unique name of condition - and options.

 Optionally each condition can have a constraint message.
-All messages of not passed conditions will be shown to user when transition could not be performed.
+All messages of not passed conditions will be shown to user when action could not be performed.

 There are two types of conditions - preconditions and actually action conditions.
-Preconditions is used to check whether action should be allowed to show, and actual conditions used to check whether action can be done.
+Preconditions are using to check whether action should be allowed to show, and actual conditions used to check whether action can be done.

 Alias of condition starts from "@" symbol and must refer to registered condition.
 For example "@or" refers to logical